AnGeLTz/rentola_scraper/README.md

 - **rentola_scraper_scripts**: Contains the main scraping scripts.
   - `rentola_get_daily.py`: Gathers new URLs for scraping.
   - `rentola_parse_listing.py`: Extracts data from the scraped URLs and stores it in JSON files within the "listings" folder.
+You can modify chunk_size in line 250 to change the number of urls will be scraped concurrently.

 - **listings**: Contains subfolders named with dates (e.g., "2024-03-05") where scraped data is stored in JSON files.